Program Goals & Outcomes

 Master of Acupuncture and Chinese Herbal Medicine (MAC CHM)Statement of Purpose

-To prepare students for entry-level professional practice as licensed acupuncturists in diverse healthcare settings.
-The program provides comprehensive education in acupuncture theory and practice, including clinical assessment, diagnosis, and treatment.
+To prepare students for entry-level professional practice as licensed acupuncturists with integrated training in acupuncture and Chinese herbal medicine.
+The program provides comprehensive education in both disciplines, including clinical assessment, diagnosis, and treatment.
 Graduates demonstrate ethical practice, effective communication, critical thinking, and a commitment to equitable, patient-centered care.

 Program Goals